About Studio Schools of Australia Ltd

 -

-Competence in administration and use of technology to support planning and communication
+Competence in administration and the use of technology to support planning, scheduling, and communication.

 Desirable